Ukrainian Foreign Ministry building damaged for first time since WWII

 Advertisement:

-"It is also important to note that the Russian strikes targeted a historic area, the very centre of the ancient Rus.
+"It is also important to note that the Russian strikes targeted a historic area, the very centre of ancient Rus.
 Yet another proof we are dealing with hordes of barbarians, not the heirs of civilisation," Sybiha wrote.

 Quote: "Looking at its broken windows this morning, I can state with full confidence on behalf of our entire diplomatic team: Russian terrorists will not make us stop.
 Ukrainian diplomacy will continue effectively fulfilling its tasks, countering Russian aggression and bringing peace closer."